joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 population of binaries mixed with single stars and triples (and given that these objects will all interact with each other, there will also be higher order systems as well).
-If this is the case, then there can be no such thing as a thermal population of triples.
+If this is the case, then there can be no such thing as a thermal population of binaries.
 This objection turns out to be valid because a population of binaries will naturally form single and triple systems.
 But we will here make a small swindle and suppose that such a thermalized population of binaries exists.
 This population need not have to